CentreSecuriteIA/textbook/docs/index.md

 ### **PART 3 : RESEARCH PARADIGMS**

+!!! info ""
     In this part, we explore the main research paradigms proposed to address the challenges of AI alignment.
 We start with task decomposition techniques for Scalable Oversight, such as iterated amplification and process supervision.
 Next, we examine adversarial techniques for Scalable Oversight, including debate and adversarial training.
 We dedicate an entire chapter to interpretability, covering both interpretability techniques for computer vision and transformers used in natural language processing.
 We also delve into Agent Foundations and examine more theoretical research paradigms.
 Finally, we also give an overview of AI Governance.

     This part aims to give readers an overview of the main research approaches in the field of AI alignment and inspire them to contribute to this crucial domain.

 ---